TeenQuotes/api-documentation/endpoints/countries/GET_countries_id.md

      curl --header "Authorization: ZllAle9NZ11FkMyX5xm0evswWOTinrr5I26uLcGB" https://api.teen-quotes.com/v1/countries/42

 ## Return format
-A JSON object describing a Country Object.
+A JSON object describing a Country object.

 - **id** - The ID of the country.
 - **name** - The English name of the country.